dmitriiif/testcoin/doc/design/libraries.md

 </td></tr></table>

 - The graph shows what _linker symbols_ (functions and variables) from each library other libraries can call and reference directly, but it is not a call graph.
-For example, there is no arrow connecting *libbitcoin_wallet* and *libbitcoin_node* libraries, because these libraries are intended to be modular and not depend on each other's internal implementation details.
+For example, there is no arrow connecting *libtestcoin_wallet* and *libtestcoin_node* libraries, because these libraries are intended to be modular and not depend on each other's internal implementation details.
 But wallet code is still able to call node code indirectly through the `interfaces::Chain` abstract class in [`interfaces/chain.h`](../../src/interfaces/chain.h) and node code calls wallet code through the `interfaces::ChainClient` and `interfaces::Chain::Notifications` abstract classes in the same file.
 In general, defining abstract classes in [`src/interfaces/`](../../src/interfaces/) can be a convenient way of avoiding unwanted direct dependencies or circular dependencies between libraries.

-- *libbitcoin_consensus* should be a standalone dependency that any library can depend on, and it should not depend on any other libraries itself.
+- *libtestcoin_consensus* should be a standalone dependency that any library can depend on, and it should not depend on any other libraries itself.

-- *libbitcoin_util* should also be a standalone dependency that any library can depend on, and it should not depend on other internal libraries.
+- *libtestcoin_util* should also be a standalone dependency that any library can depend on, and it should not depend on other internal libraries.

-- *libbitcoin_common* should serve a similar function as *libbitcoin_util* and be a place for miscellaneous code used by various daemon, GUI, and CLI applications and libraries to live.
-It should not depend on anything other than *libbitcoin_util* and *libbitcoin_consensus*.
-The boundary between _util_ and _common_ is a little fuzzy but historically _util_ has been used for more generic, lower-level things like parsing hex, and _common_ has been used for bitcoin-specific, higher-level things like parsing base58.
-The difference between util and common is mostly important because *libbitcoin_kernel* is not supposed to depend on *libbitcoin_common*, only *libbitcoin_util*.
+- *libtestcoin_common* should serve a similar function as *libtestcoin_util* and be a place for miscellaneous code used by various daemon, GUI, and CLI applications and libraries to live.
+It should not depend on anything other than *libtestcoin_util* and *libtestcoin_consensus*.
+The boundary between _util_ and _common_ is a little fuzzy but historically _util_ has been used for more generic, lower-level things like parsing hex, and _common_ has been used for testcoin-specific, higher-level things like parsing base58.
+The difference between util and common is mostly important because *libtestcoin_kernel* is not supposed to depend on *libtestcoin_common*, only *libtestcoin_util*.
 In general, if it is ever unclear whether it is better to add code to *util* or *common*, it is probably better to add it to *common* unless it is very generically useful or useful particularly to include in the kernel.

-- *libbitcoin_kernel* should only depend on *libbitcoin_util* and *libbitcoin_consensus*.
+- *libtestcoin_kernel* should only depend on *libtestcoin_util* and *libtestcoin_consensus*.

-- The only thing that should depend on *libbitcoin_kernel* internally should be *libbitcoin_node*.
-GUI and wallet libraries *libbitcoinqt* and *libbitcoin_wallet* in particular should not depend on *libbitcoin_kernel* and the unneeded functionality it would pull in, like block validation.
-To the extent that GUI and wallet code need scripting and signing functionality, they should be get able it from *libbitcoin_consensus*, *libbitcoin_common*, and *libbitcoin_util*, instead of *libbitcoin_kernel*.
+- The only thing that should depend on *libtestcoin_kernel* internally should be *libtestcoin_node*.
+GUI and wallet libraries *libtestcoinqt* and *libtestcoin_wallet* in particular should not depend on *libtestcoin_kernel* and the unneeded functionality it would pull in, like block validation.
+To the extent that GUI and wallet code need scripting and signing functionality, they should be get able it from *libtestcoin_consensus*, *libtestcoin_common*, and *libtestcoin_util*, instead of *libtestcoin_kernel*.

-- GUI, node, and wallet code internal implementations should all be independent of each other, and the *libbitcoinqt*, *libbitcoin_node*, *libbitcoin_wallet* libraries should never reference each other's symbols.
+- GUI, node, and wallet code internal implementations should all be independent of each other, and the *libtestcoinqt*, *libtestcoin_node*, *libtestcoin_wallet* libraries should never reference each other's symbols.
 They should only call each other through [`src/interfaces/`](../../src/interfaces/) abstract interfaces.

 ## Work in progress

-- Validation code is moving from *libbitcoin_node* to *libbitcoin_kernel* as part of [The libbitcoinkernel Project #24303](https://github.com/bitcoin/bitcoin/issues/24303)
+- Validation code is moving from *libtestcoin_node* to *libtestcoin_kernel* as part of [The libtestcoinkernel Project #24303](https://github.com/testcoin/testcoin/issues/24303)
-- Source code organization is discussed in general in [Library source code organization #15732](https://github.com/bitcoin/bitcoin/issues/15732)
+- Source code organization is discussed in general in [Library source code organization #15732](https://github.com/testcoin/testcoin/issues/15732)